raisov/resourceloader/README.md

 #  ResourceLoader

 __ResourceLoader__ is a Swift library intended to asynchronously load resources identified by URL.
-It was designed to perform a practical challenge from the Mindvalley.

 ## Overview

 This library was designed to completing the practical challenge from potential  employer.
 Below is a brief description of the task.